Gov’t Launch ‘UBC Front Bench’ Program to Enhance Public Engagement, First Episode Hosts ICT Ministry

 The UBC Front Bench initiative will ensure that Ugandans are well-informed about the actions and decisions of the government.

-In the first episode aired on UBC on Monday at 8:30 PM (EAT), Joram Paul Ssonko, News anchor at UBC hosted the Ps.
-Ministry of ICT and National Guidance; Dr. Aminah Zawedde, and Minister of ICT and National Guidance; Dr. Hon.
-Chris Baryomunsi —where among other things discussed the digital transformation roadmap, internet connectivity, job opportunities, and artificial intelligence policies, etc.
+In the first episode, which aired on UBC on Monday at 8:30 PM (EAT), Joram Paul Ssonko, a News anchor at UBC, hosted the Ps.
+Ministry of ICT and National Guidance, Dr. Aminah Zawedde, and the Minister of ICT and National Guidance, Dr. Hon.
+Chris Baryomunsi.
+They discussed, among other things, the digital transformation roadmap, internet connectivity, job opportunities, and artificial intelligence policies.

 Joram Paul Ssonko (left), News anchor at UBC with Ps.
 Ministry of ICT and National Guidance; Dr. Aminah Zawedde (centre), and Minister of ICT and National Guidance; Dr. Hon.
 Chris Baryomunsi (right) on the first episode of the UBC Front Bench.
 PHOTO: UBC